brutor-ai/brutor-mcp-workbench/README.md

 ## 🔧 OpenAI Proxy Setup

+To get around the CORS problem you are going to need a proxy for your LLM completion calls.
 For production deployments, it's recommended to use a proxy server to keep your OpenAI API key secure.

 ### Setting up the Proxy